 Employment Income To Net Worth Ratio

-There are two versions of EI/NW: the actual EI/NW and the required EI/NW.
+There are two versions of EI/NW: the actual EI/NW and the required minimum EI/NW.

 It in general goes down with your age and your net worth, in part because as you become older your net worth goes up and your income usually plateaus at some point.
-For instance right out of college you don’t have much in net worth and your after-tax employment income is quite large relative to your net worth.
-As years go by, even though your income increased, your net worth increased even more.
+For instance, right out of college you don’t have much in net worth and your after-tax employment income is quite large relative to your net worth.
+As years go by, even though your income increases, your net worth increases even more.
 When you make $150k after tax and your net worth is now $1 million, your actual EI/NW drops from 50% to 15%.

-The required EI/NW is what percentage of your net worth you must earn to make you feel “worth it” for you to continue working.
+The required minimum EI/NW is what percentage of your net worth you must earn to make you feel “worth it” for you to continue working.
 Right out of college when you don’t have a choice not to work, even if you make only 1% of your net worth you would still work.
-This 1% is your ‘required’ EI/NW.
+This 1% is your required minimum EI/NW.

-The required EI/NW in general goes up with your age and your net worth.
-All else being equal, the older you are, and the wealthier you are, working must offer a compelling addition to your net worth in order to keep you there; otherwise you’d just do something else.
+The required minimum EI/NW in general goes up with your age and your net worth.
+All else being equal, the older you are, and the wealthier you are, working must offer a compelling addition to your net worth in order to keep you there; otherwise you’d do something else.
 With a $1 million net worth, 1% no longer cuts it.
-Maybe you ‘require’ 10% now.
+Maybe you require at least 10% now.
 At $2 million net worth, maybe even 10% doesn’t cut it, because now you have the choice to say no.

 The required EI/NW goes up with your age and your net worth but it’s never infinity.
 When people say they have enough therefore they retire, it only means the offer in front of them isn’t sufficiently high.
 When you pay the asking fee you can get a former politician or CEO to show up at a corporate event.
 Even Warren Buffett auctions off a lunch for charity to the highest bidder.
 Given the right opportunity, a retired person can be convinced to unretire.